wladradchenko/wunjo.wladradchenko.ru/README.md

 - [ ] Add TTS models for Chinese speech
 - [ ] Check the possibility of using speech synthesis on TTS user models

+New Extensions
+- [ ] Develop extension for face swaps with source in destination.

 <!-- VIDEO -->
 ## Video